 Jim: And you can do everything really well and still have a child that, uh, doesn’t choose the direction you would want them to choose.

-Chrystal: Listen; I was just telling my boys at the kitchen table – we – we home-school.
-And so every morning, they have to listen to me do a diatribe of whatever God…
+Chrystal: We, we homeschool, and so every morning, they have to listen to me do a diatribe on whatever-

-Jim: You know, before we move on in the story – and we will – um, here at Focus on the Family, we have a really successful program to save babies’ lives called Option Ultrasound.
-We’ve just hit a milestone of 425,000 babies saved.
-And we’re hoping, with the help of our listeners and supporters, to save many more.
+Jim: You know, before we move on in the story, and we will, um, here at Focus on the Family, we have a really successful program to save babies’ lives, Option Ultrasound.
+The number of babies saved is estimated to be almost a half a million, and we’re hoping, with the help of our listeners and supporters, to save many more.
 It takes only $60 to help a mom choose life and save her baby from abortion.
-In your situation, Chrystal, you chose life.
-Wrap that in a little bit of a bow for the woman listening, that mom listening, who might have a teenage daughter or maybe even that daughter who’s listening herself.
-Why was it good for you to choose life over the termination of that child?
+Amazing.
+And in your situation, Chrystal, uh, you chose life.

-Chrystal: Well, the Sunday that, um, a lot of the people at my church found out that I was pregnant, there was a friend of mine that came up to me, and she had been a youth worker – a voluntary youth program.
-She came up to me, and she hugged me.
-And she says, “I know it feels bad today, but it won’t feel like this forever.”
+Chrystal: Well, the Sunday that, um, a lot of the people at my church found out that I was pregnant, there was a friend of mine that came up to me, and she’d been a youth worker, uh, a volunteer in our youth program.
+She came up to me, and she hugged me, and she says, “I know it feels bad today, but it won’t feel like this forever.”

 Jim: That’s right.